xraySMULu/project-3/README.md

    - User selections determine the next part of the story.
 4. **Dynamic Updates**:
    - The app dynamically updates the story sections and maintains state across interactions.
+5. **Story Summary**:
+   - Users can summarize their story at any time.

 [🔼 Back to top](#idtop)
 <hr>